How To Improve Your Home’s EPC Rating

 Why is it Important for Businesses Owners to Improve their EPC Ratings?

-- Frequently visited property by the public,
+- Frequently visited by the public.

-- Total floor area exceeds 500sqm,
+- Has a total floor area that exceeds 500 sqm.

-1. Loft Insulation
+1. Loft or Roof Insulation

-2. Wall Insulation
+2. Cavity Wall Insulation

 3. Double or Triple Glazed Windows

-Installing an efficient boiler can increase your EPC rating up to 40 points.
-This can also be accompanied by heating technology, such as an intelligent thermostat, which provides more control and monitoring over your heating.
+Installing an efficient boiler can increase your EPC score by up to 40 points.
+This can also be accompanied by advanced heating technology, such as an intelligent thermostat, which provides more control and monitoring over your heating, too.